xl Precision

 I'm trying to enter a long formula with xlPrecision functions, and I get a message that the formula is too long.
 The same formula with Excel's built-in operators (instead of xlPrecision functions) works fine.

-Although Microsoft Excel can return up to 32,767 characters as text from a formula, it allows only 1,024 characters in the formula itself.
+Although Microsoft Excel can return up to 32,767 characters as text from a formula, versions 2003 and earlier allow only 1,024 characters in the formula itself.
 This is noted in Excel 2003's online help under "Excel specifications and limits" | "Calculation specifications" | "Length of formula contents".
+Excel versions 2007 and later allow 8,192 characters in the formula itself.

 Since xlPrecision's operator functions (xlpADD, xlpISGREATER, etc.) are unavoidably more verbose than Excel's built-in operators (+, >, etc.), you cannot have as many xlPrecision operator functions in a single formula as you can with Excel's built-in operators.